bueler/p4pdes-next/c/riemann/README.md

 ### compile and run

-The code is `riemann.c`.
-The problems it solves are in `.h` files.
+The PETSc code here is `riemann.c`.
+The problems it solves are in several `.h` files; see `cases.h` for more.

 Do this to build and run the default example from `acoustic.h`:

         $ make riemann
         $ ./riemann -help intro     # basic info